 Three actions are automatically added for any new object.
-You can view the actions by clicking on the "here" link.
+You can view the actions by clicking View AAI when creating the wireframe.

 All objects that are defined within the Wireframer follow Blue Prism best practices.
 In summary, this creates three actions by default: